swkkd/gowebapi/docs/AssetDatabaseApi.md

 # **AssetDatabaseAddReferencedElement**
-> AssetDatabaseAddReferencedElement(ctx, webId, referencedElementWebId, optional)
+> AssetDatabaseAddReferencedElement(a.client.ctx, webId, referencedElementWebId, optional)
 Add a reference to an existing element to the specified database.

 ### Required Parameters